kfrencher/servicenow-klf-global/README.md

 ## KLF_LdapGroupService

+This script is used to ingest groups from LDAP into ServiceNow.
+Depending on the configuration it can also properly ingest nested groups by recursively adding the members of nested groups to the parent group.

 ## KLF_RecordSync

 ServiceNow natively supports transferring application code between instances but does not expose an API to efficiently transfer data between instances.